Matt2371/PINN_navier_stokes/README.md

 # Flow Reconstruction using Physics Informed Machine Learning
 ## Overview
 Using physics inspired neural networks (PINN) to solve turbulent flows using the Navier-Stokes equations.
-Specifically, given sparse observations, we reconstruct the entire flow field (flow reconstruction).
+Specifically, given sparse observations, we reconstruct the entire flow field, i.e., flow reconstruction.
 We train and validate our results using direct numerical simulation (DNS) data from (Raissi et al., 2019), which models the vortex shedding in the wake past a cylindrical column at $Re=100$.

 ## Background
 Neural networks, when their loss functions are modified to conserve physical laws, have shown promise in solving non-linear partial differential equations in physics (Raissi et al., 2019).
 This has broad application for computational fluid mechanics, such as solving the Navier-Stokes equations, with demonstrated success in a variety of flow scenarios (Cai et al., 2021; Eivazi et al., 2022).
 Rather than a pure data-driven approach of a statistical model, physics-inspired neural networks (PINN’s) take a hybrid approach by enforcing physics-based knowledge (PDE’s), while also optimizing the loss according to the data.
 For example, the incompressible momentum 2D-Navier-Stokes equation gives